tompos2/proton_mail_auto_select_next_message/README.md

 # ProtonMail - Auto Select to Next Message

-This user script automatically selects the next message in the list after archiving, deleting or spamming the current one.
-I can't really understand why this hasn't already been built as this 'feature' has been on Gmail for years.
-It should save quite a bit of time and help your email workflow!
+This user script alters functionality of the ProtonMail web app to automatically select the next message in the list after you press archive, delete or spam for the current one.
+It works both with split view and full-view.

+I can't really understand why this hasn't already been built as this 'feature' has been on Gmail and other major email services for many years.

+I hope this saves you some time and makes your email workflow smoother!

-ProtonMail - if you are reading this - you should implement this asap!
+ProtonMail - if you are reading this - you should implement this asap!!!

 ## Features

 - Automatically selects the next message in the list after archiving, deleting or spamming the current one
-- Works seamlessly with the ProtonMail web interface
+- Works with the ProtonMail web interface on Chrome and Firefox (Desktop)
 - Easy to install and use with the Tampermonkey browser extension

 ## What is a userscript?

 A userscript is a mini program that enhances or modifies the functionality of a website.
 It runs in your web browser by injecting javascript into the current webpage and can customize the appearance, add new features, or automate tasks.
 Userscripts are installed and managed using a browser extension like Tampermonkey.

+## What is Tampermonkey

+Tampermonkey is a popular and powerful browser extension that serves as a user script manager, enabling you to enhance and modify the functionality of websites and web applications by installing small pieces of JavaScript known as userscripts.
+These scripts can alter layouts, automate tasks, inject new features, or otherwise customize the browsing experience on virtually any website.
+Tampermonkey provides a user-friendly interface to manage and edit these scripts,

 ## Is this script safe to use?

-I chose to use Proton Mail becuase I value privacy, as I'm sure you do.
-Rest assued this script interacts only with the ProtonMail interface and cannot send any data or information to external servers - you can check the source code.
-If you're non-technical, paste it into ChatGPT and ask it verify what I say here.
-The script simply detects when you click the archive, trash, or spam buttons and then simulates a keypress to select the next email in your inbox.
+I chose to use Proton Mail becuase I value privacy, as I'm sure you do if you're reading this.
+Rest assued this script interacts only with the ProtonMail interface.
+It cannot read your emails and cannot send any data or information to external servers - you can check the source code yourself to verify this.
+If you're non-technical, paste the code into ChatGPT and ask it verify what I say here is true.
+The script simply listens for when you click the archive, trash, or spam buttons and then simulates a keypress to select the next email in your inbox.

 ## Installation